-It also, takes up a lot smaller footprint than some of the larger racks that have in my opinion, too much unused space.
-The goal of the barbell is to go up in down in as straight a path as possible, therefore deeming larger racks unnecessary.
+It also takes up a lot smaller footprint than some of the larger racks that, in my opinion, too much unused space.
+The goal of the barbell is to go up in down in as straight a path as possible, therefore deeming larger racks mostly unnecessary.

-The most I've squatted in the R-3 was 425 lbs.
+The most I've squatted in the R-3 thus far has been 425 lbs.
 At that weight, the rack laughed at me.
 It's built to handle more than you or I will ever squat so I would not worry about that.
 It uses 11 gauge 2×3 construction, and comes with two j-cups, a pair of spotter pipes, 4 band pegs, and a skinny/fat bar.

-One of the downfalls with my Rogue SML-2 was that if I wanted to use the fat bar, I had to unbolt the bar and spin it around.
+One of the downfalls with the Rogue SML-2 was that if you wanted to use the fat bar, you have to unbolt the bar and spin it around.
 It was just inconvenient enough that I didn't use it.
-When I train, I shoot for efficiency so I'm getting in and out of the gym without wasted effort.
+When I train, I shoot for efficiency so that I'm getting in and out of the gym without wasted effort.
 That didn't help.

 The R-3 rack however allows you to have access to both bars all the time.
 And, being 5'10” I am able to passively hang on the bar without my feet touching the ground.
 A BIG benefit, especially when kipping.

-The R-3 also truly shines when it comes to benching.
-The Westside hole spacing allows you to make micro adjustments in height, which is a pretty big deal when you're benching by yourself and don't want to die under the weight of the bar.
+The Rogue R-3 Power Rack also truly shines when it comes to benching.
+The Westside hole spacing allows you to make micro adjustments in height, which although a small design element, is actually pretty big deal when you're benching by yourself and don't want to die under the weight of the bar.

 At this point, I really don't feel much of a need to speak on Rogue Fitness's equipment when it comes to durability.
 Everything they produce is STOUT and made to last.
-So much so that nearly all their equipment comes with a lifetime warranty and their customer service is second to none.
+So much so that nearly all their equipment comes with a lifetime warranty.

 The Rogue R-3 Rack is pretty much the epitome of what Rogue stands for.
-Strong, dependable, functional, and mean looking.
-My dog won't get near the rack it's so scary looking.
-Which I think is PERFECT.
+Strong, dependable, functional, and just absolutely, positively mean looking.
+My dog won't get near the rack it's so scary looking, which I think is perfect.